 Endometriosis most often develops from the late teens.
 Many women find symptoms reduce when they’re pregnant.

-At Evergreen Integrative Gynecology, Dr. McNally provides you with a personalized, holistic treatment plan.
+At Evergreen Women's Health, PC., Dr. McNally provides you with a personalized, holistic treatment plan.
 Depending on the severity of your endometriosis symptoms and needs, she might recommend hormone therapy to alleviate your symptoms.
 You might also benefit from over-the-counter pain relievers to reduce menstrual cramping.

 For a long-term solution to endometriosis, Dr. McNally may suggest laparoscopic surgery.
 A laparoscope is a thin tube with a camera attached.
 It’s inserted into your body through very small incisions.
 As the images project onto a screen in the operating room, Dr. McNally can confirm your diagnosis and find areas of endometrial growth.
 She then inserts small surgical instruments to remove the abnormal endometrium.